 Safflower oil is typically used as cooking oil.
 It is also available formulated into softgels, sometimes in combination with vitamin B6.

 Safflower oil can be applied to the skin or scalp in combination with other oils or formulated into creams or ointments.

 Rarely, it may also be given as part of a tube feeding formula or injected intravenously by a healthcare professional.

 There is no safe and effective dose of safflower oil because no sufficiently powered study has been conducted to find one.
 That said, the doses in clinical trials ranged from 6 to 24g of safflower oil per day for heart health and weight loss.
 The most common daily dose was around 8 g/day [24, 25, 34].

 Keep in mind that the quality and content of the safflower oil may vary greatly between products.

 Several users found cleansing and moisturizing with high linoleic safflower oil effectively reduced cystic acne, eczema, psoriasis, and/or flaky skin.

-Most reviews of safflower oil for weight loss used a chemically-altered oil that increased the conjugated linoleic acid (CLA) content to over 80%.
-Regardless, results were mixed with no clear trend.
-Most people didn’t experience the desired weight-loss benefits.
+Most reviews of safflower oil for weight loss used a chemically-altered oil that claimed to increase the conjugated linoleic acid (CLA) content of the oil to over 80%.
+Results were mixed with no clear trend.
+Most people did not experience the desired weight-loss benefits.

-Many people enjoy using safflower oil for cooking due to its affordable price and neutral and light taste.
+Many people enjoy using safflower oil for cooking due to its affordable price and light, neutral taste.